Go Back

 To store: Pop in a sealed container and chill for up to 2 days.

-To freeze: cool the fritters completely and freeze without the cinnamon sugar for up to 3 months.
-Arrange in a single layer on a baking tray and freeze.
-Once frozen, transfer them to a ziploc bag or container, removing as much air as possible.
+To freeze: Cool the fritters completely and freeze without the cinnamon sugar for up to 3 months.
+Arrange in a single layer on a baking sheet and freeze.
+Once frozen, transfer them to a zip-top bag or container, removing as much air as possible.

-Glaze: This is totally optional but so good.
-If you want, you can toss the finished fritters in cinnamon sugar.
-Mix 100g caster sugar with 2 tsp cinnamon and toss eacah one in the sugar.
+• Finishing the fritters: The recipe's glaze is totally optional but so good.
+If you want, you can toss the finished fritters in cinnamon sugar instead.
+Mix 1/2 cup (100 g) superfine (caster) sugar with 2 tsp of ground cinnamon, then toss each one in the sugar.

 Nutrition